scipion-em/docs/docs/user/denoising_mbSegmentation_pysegDirPicking/tomosegmemTV-pySeg-workflow.rst

 Once the membranes have been successfully segmented, they need to be annotated, which means to manually add a numerical label to each to indicate the software that they represent different entities.
-This step will be carried out with the protocol "annotate segmented membranes" from plugin scipion-em-tomosegmemTV.
+This step will be carried out with the protocol "annotate segmented membranes" from plugin scipion-em-tomosegmemtv.
 This is an interactive protocol which generate an auxiliary window that lists the tomograms to be annotated and allow the user to execute the membrane annotator tool by double clicking on it.
 It also indicates which of them have been annotated and which are still pending to be processed.
 The only parameter present in this protocol is the pointer to the tomomasks (segmentations).